 Porcelain Tile Maintenance

 Aside from regular sweeping and mopping of porcelain tile, porcelain tile polishing kits are available.
 Porcelain tile restoration is also something that you may want to look into if you have old or damaged porcelain tiles.
-Otherwise, there are several ways to keep your porcelain tile looking like new that are not expensive or costly.
+Otherwise, there are several ways that are not expensive or costly to keep your porcelain tile looking like new.

 Be vigilant about spills and stains.
 As soon as you notice that a spill has occurred, mop it up promptly.
 Dark-colored liquids like wine or coffee can stain the tile, particularly the grout in between.
 If you do notice lingering residue from the spill on the tile, be sure to apply a solution of vinegar, water and baking soda to the affected area.
 Rinse with water after use, and the stain will most likely have lifted.